Wyntuition/jekyll-now/todo/02-work-internal.md

 At work?
 Account?
 Other projects?
 Ruby SA?
 Client?

-Attitude
-"He works well with others and brings a strong work ethic and a positive attitude to the table"

-"Lastly, Glenn brings a really positive attitude to work.
-Even while E-Verify is under immense pressure, he remains positive and continues making light-hearted jokes, which I think are important to the morale and culture of his team."

-Tech
-- Ruby, testing
-- Dives deep into certain areas that have benefitted the team as a whole with documentation

-"Related to picking up new technologies, Glenn has an obvious thirst for self-improvement and learning, which he has made a part of the culture of his team"

-Cllient
 "Glenn represents himself well in client meetings.
 He always asks thought provoking questions in refinement and planning meetings in front of the client.
 Related, he does a really good job explaining some tough technical concepts to our Product Owner from a business value perspective."

-\
 #### Seth

 Appraisal, 1/2018